 The Big Bang Competition

-Addy Gisby competed at The Big Bang Fair 2016 - read about her experience below.
+Addy Gisby competed at The Big Bang Competition Finals 2016 - read about her experience below.

-I attended and competed at two Big Bang Fairs, first at The Big Bang Eastern Fair for the regional heats and then again the year after at The Big bang UK Young Scientists & Engineers Fair 2016 for the national finals.
+I attended and competed at two Big Bang Fairs, first at The Big Bang Eastern Fair for the regional heats and then again the year after at The Big Bang Fair 2016 for the National Finals.

 For our project, my team and I researched, designed and created a prototype for the optimum classroom.
 We were inspired by the fact that our schools was being redesigned and a new building was being added.
 Therefore, we decided to create a classroom that could be incorporated into the new building.
 Since completing the project, we've had meetings with the school architect and some of our ideas are now being implemented into the new design!

 One of the first things we did when we arrived at the regional heats was to set up our stand and then look at all the other competitors' projects.
 They were all very creative and the level of scientific expertise and passion was very inspiring.
 Overall, we were visited by both a moderator and a couple of judges.
 They were very kind and showed a genuine excitement for the world of STEM.
 After listening to our presentation they asked us a few questions and showed a continual interest in our project.
 After we had been judged we had some time to go around the various exhibitors' stalls, where we participated in multiple activities - including learning how to pick up a potato with a straw!
 We were also able to talk to volunteers about their involvement in the world of STEM and their enthusiasm and excitement was infectious.
 At the end of the regional heats there were an awards ceremony with nominations for the national finals - fortunately we were selected as finalists.